rbpatt2019/ToDonePy/README.rst

         to done 'Write my abstract' 'Email boss'

+If ``to done`` finds these tasks in your ``TODO.tsv``, it'll remove them!
+If it can't find the tasks, it will print a message saying which ones couldn't be removed.

 Under the hood, ``to done`` creates a temp file, then performs a string match to each line of your ``TODO.tsv``.
 If a perfect match to ''task'' is not in a line, that line is written to the temp file.
 If ''task'' is in a line, that line is skipped.
 This way, the temp file ends up containing only those tasks that aren't completed.
 Once every line is checked, the temp file replaces ``TODO.tsv`` with its contents.
 Task deleted!

 ..
 Warning:: If two different tasks contain the same text, they will both be deleted!